 Cutting prices helps introduce new products to a bigger audience.
 Similarly, if you have inventory that you are “stuck” with, cutting prices on those products will definitely get them sold.

 With lower prices than your competitors, you may be able to attract a larger majority of customers in your area.
-This will give you the competitive edge, and expose more people to your business.
-If being the “low cost leader” is your desired business brand (more on this in a moment), then deep discounts can work in your favor if you have the margins to sustain them!
+This will give you a competitive edge, and expose more people to your business.
+If being the “low-cost leader” is your desired business brand (more on this in a moment), then deep discounts can work in your favor if you have the margins to sustain them!

 On the flip side, cutting prices may bring you more problems than you bargained for, especially if you don't have a strategy ahead of time to recoup costs.

-A small business might want to be known for many different things:
+A small business might want to be known for many different things, like its:

 But any of those will be secondary if price reductions become your primary sales strategy.
 Your brand will be about low-cost offers and discounts.
 Not quality.
 Not superiority.
 Not excellence.
 Discounts.
 Lower prices.
 If that is your intent, then go for it!
 But if not, be careful.